anubhavgit786/DSA/Intermmediate - 1/Introduction to Arrays/Solutions.md

+# Count of elements
-Q1: Given an array A of N integers.
+## Q1: Given an array A of N integers.
 Count the number of elements that have at least 1 elements greater than itself.

 ```java
 public class Solution